Dr Andrew RamsayMBBS, DRCOG, FRCS (Edin), FRACS

-The experience gained in Andrew’s ten years as a regional General Practitioner has developed his natural ability to relate to patients with understanding and compassion.
+The experience gained in Andrew’s ten years as a regional General Practitioner has developed his ability to relate to patients with understanding and compassion.
 He takes an holistic approach to surgical care, carried through from the initial consultation to post operative care.
-He has Visiting Medical Officer (VMO) appointments as General Surgeon at Baringa Private Hostipal and Honorary Medical Officer (HMO) appointment at the Coffs Harbour Health Campus, Bellinger River District Hospital, Macksville District Hospital and Baringa Private Hospital in Coffs Harbour.
+He has Visiting Medical Officer (VMO) appointment as General Surgeon at Baringa Private Hostipal and Honorary Medical Officer (HMO) appointment at the Coffs Harbour Health Campus.
 He is former Head of Department of Surgery at Coffs Harbour Health Campus and also serves on the Medical Advisory Committee at Baringa Private Hospital.

 Education & Training

 Dr Ramsay considers training to be an ongoing process, and he regularly attends conferences and workshops to keep abreast of developments in his field.
 He also supervises and trains general surgical registrars, other junior doctors and medical students at the Coffs Harbour Health Campus.